APCM Meeting Minutes

 School’s work

-Invitations to engage with Redwell School in 2022 increased, in part due to the ethos of a new Head Teacher.
+Invitations to engage with Redwell School in 2023 increased.
 This has meant we were invited to be present at school assemblies/plays and special days at school.
+We were given the opportunity of doing monthly in person assemblies last year too.
 We continued to run several wellbeing groups throughout the year with different year groups….and were able to invite a number to Ignite and Ignite Youth as a result.
-We once again made a pre-recorded assembly for Easter and then for Christmas which were shown to the whole school.
-On both occasions we were able to advertise the seasonal family events – namely the rock hunt (& new Good Friday event) at Easter and then the carol & Christingle services at Christmas.
+For the first time last year we were able to offer year 6 ‘Transition to Secondary School’ sessions using material from Scripture Union.
+We once again made a pre-recorded assembly for Easter but were able to do an in-person Christmas assembly to the whole school.
+On both occasions we were able to advertise the seasonal family events – namely the rock hunt and Good Friday event at Easter, and then the various carol & Christingle services at Christmas.

 Please pray for all of us, that God will continue to give us the passion and the opportunities to present the gospel to all the children attending the groups and that He will continue to guide us in His will for all the groups and all of us.
 Also please pray for all the children attending, that God will work incredibly in their hearts.

 The vision is that these groups will feed into one another, and that those attending Ignite Youth may choose to get involved with our discipleship groups.
-We have seen this happen in a few of our young people, which is a sign that the groups are operating well.
+This has not been happening as much as we would hope yet, but we continue to pray and look for opportunities from God to encourage this.

 Team